ProkopRandacek/asciiLasers/docs/specs.md

 ```

 #### `{`
 The start point of the program.
-Sends a laser to the right with frequency of 1 when the program starts.
+Sends a laser to the right with frequency of 1 through all of its output mirrors.

 #### `}`
 The end point of the program.
-When laser hits this object, the program ends execution and that laser's value gets used as exit code.
+When any laser hits this blocks, the program ends execution and that laser's value gets used as exit code.

 #### `_`
-When laser hits this object, user is prompted for a number.
+When laser hits this blocks, user is prompted for a number.
 All code execution is paused until user types in valid laser value that is then applied to the input laser.

 ### Mirrors
 Lasers take 1 tick to go through a mirror
 On the rising edge of recieved current, mirrors rotate.
 Rotation is done clockwise. (\ -> /, ^ -> >, > -> v, v -> <, < -> ^)
-There are 8 mirror objects:
+There are 8 mirror blocks:

 #### `\`
 Reflects lasers coming from up to right, right to up, down to left and left to down.